 Check out our article on where does black pepper come from here

-- Research shows that their consumption may help in weight loss and also reduce the risk of heart diseases.
+- Research shows that their consumption may help in weight loss and also reduce the risk of heart disease.

-- Widely used in cooking for the preparation of cakes, sauce, confectionery, desserts, chutney, and many more.
+- Widely used in cooking for the preparation of cakes, sauces, confectionery, desserts, chutney, and many more.

 - Packed with nutrients such as copper, vitamin E, magnesium, and thiamine.

 - Recommended for diabetics because of their low carb content.

 - The skin of peanuts is also full of antioxidants, good fats, and protein.; beneficial when eaten raw.

 When it comes to growing peanuts, selecting the right variety is key.
 Opt for a peanut variety that is well-suited to your climate and growing conditions.
 Consult with local nurseries or agricultural extension offices to find out which varieties thrive in your area.
 The easiest ones to grow are the Virginia Jumbo, Spanish Peanuts, and Valencia Peanuts.

 Peanuts thrive in loose, well-drained soil.
 Start by clearing the planting area of any weeds or debris.
 Loosen the soil using a garden fork or tiller to a depth of about 8 to 10 inches.